Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: From electricity markets to carbon emissions

 Using \eqref{eq:active_generation_units}, for observed values of the allowance price, the market bid stack $b$ is now defined by

 This immediately yields the market price of electricity $P$, which is given by

-Whereas under business-as-usual demand $D$ is met using the generation capacity $[0,D]$ (considered as a subset of the domain of the emissions stack $e$), emissions trading may shift this interval further to the right, or, depending on the shape of the marginal emissions stack, split it up into multiple sets --- an effect we refer to as load shifting.
-We make the impact of load shifting on the market emissions rate $\mu_e$ precise in the next proposition.
+Whereas under business-as-usual demand $D$ is met using the generation capacity $[0,D]$ (considered a subset of the domain of the emissions stack $e$), emissions trading may shift this interval further to the right, or, depending on the shape of the marginal emissions stack, split it up into multiple sets with combined Lebesgue measure $D$---an effect we refer to as load shifting.
+We make the impact of load shifting on the market emissions rate $\mu_E$ precise in the next proposition.